aws-samples/aws-batch-comp-infrastructure-sample/docker/README.md

 1. Run `docker image ls` or `docker images`
 2. Make sure that you see `satcomp-infrastructure:common`, `satcomp-infrastructure:leader`, and `satcomp-infrastructure:worker` in the list of images.

-Your should get a response similar to
+You should get a response similar to

     % docker image ls
     REPOSITORY               TAG       IMAGE ID       CREATED         SIZE